paulscherrerinstitute/PsiSim/CommandRef.md

 ### launch_tb
 **Usage**
 ```
-launch_tb -contains <str> [-argidx <index>] [-wave [<file>]]
+launch_tb -contains <str> [-argidx <index>] [-wave [<file>]] [-show]
 ```

 **Description**
-This command launches the specified TB run but it does not execute it.
+This command launches the specified TB run but it does not execute it (without the -wave and -show options used).
 Instead it stops after launching, so the user can execute the simulation interactively and view the waveform.
 So this command is intended for interactive debugging.

 The user can optionally choose to use a specific set of testbench arguments (see [tb_run_add_arguments](#tb_run_add_arguments)) by using the *-argidx* option.
 If the option is not used, the testbench is started with the default generics from the source code.

-*This command is currently only implemented for Modelsim*.

 **Parameters**
 <table>